 Broccoli Paratha is a delicious Indian flatbread stuffed with a spicy filling made using fresh broccoli, potatoes, herbs, and spices.

-This paratha is super easy to make, and as winters are just around the corner, when fresh broccoli is available, it is an excellent dish for breakfast, lunch, or dinner.
+This paratha is super easy to make.
+As winters are just around the corner and fresh broccoli is available, it is an excellent dish for breakfast, lunch, or dinner.
+It is also a great option to pack for an office or school lunch box.

 Ingredients